With governments, hospitals, and schools hit by ransomware, IT security has been a growing concern.

 The list goes on.

-Technology needs school districts have expanded beyond the expertise of a one-person IT department.
+Technology needs of school districts have expanded beyond the expertise of a one-person IT department.

 There is both the teacher’s productivity needs on the front end and the network/data security and privacy on the back-end.
 As these both become increasingly more complex and hackers tactics become more refined, securing your school district becomes more difficult.